girst/viper-mirror-of-git.gir.st/README.md

  - TODO decaying points? (more points the faster you get the food)
  - TODO wall-wrap-around mode?
  - TODO fix all `grep -n TODO viiper.c`
- - TODO VT220 chrsaet based on soft downloadable character set (->minesviiper)
+ - TODO VT220 charset based on soft downloadable character set (->minesviiper)

 ## Notes

+### Why this program is using SIGALRM instead of multithreading

+One of the main reasons for making this game was to try some unconventional programming ideas I had.
+Seeing how far I can get with only a single thread was one of them.
+Some others were pure lazyness, though.

 ### terminal compat